Travelling Cheaply: 13 Ways to Afford Travel 2023

 These are the top things to consider when looking at booking a flight.

-• Check the fare difference for various days of the week.
-Prices are often cheaper midweek and increase come Friday and weekends.
+- Check Flight Variations During the Month: Check the fare difference for various days of the week.
+Prices are often cheaper midweek, and increase come Friday and weekends.

-• If possible, choose an airline that offers travellers fee-free flight changes or cancellations.
+- Check for Fee-Free Changes: Choose an airline that offers travellers fee-free flight changes or cancellations if possible.

 ✈️ Find Great Deals by comparing prices on Skyscanner here